juji-io/datalevin/doc/query.md

 time complexity.
 Compared with statistics based estimation, counting is simple, accurate and always up to date.

 ### Query specific sampling (new)

-For large result size, even capped and bounded counting can be too expensive to perform.
-Sampling is used when result size is expected to be larger than a threshold.
+We use sampling to estimate join result size.
 To ensure representative samples that are specific to the query and data distribution, we perform sampling by execution under actual query conditions.
 Online sampling is performed during query using reservoir sampling methods.
-Similar to counting, online sampling takes advantage of O(log
-n) rank operation of the count feature of the KV storage.
+Similar to counting, online sampling takes advantage of O(log n) rank operation of the counted feature of our KV storage.

 A sample of base entity IDs are collected first, then merge scans are performed to obtain base selectivity ratios.
 Finally, the selectivity of all possible two